ornladios/ADIOS2/docs/user_guide/source/introduction/nutshell.rst

 #. **Sustainability:** automatic nightly build, testing and continuous
    integration to ensure the quality of the contributions in our software.
+Please report any issue on github: https://github.com/ornladios/ADIOS2/issues

 #. **Language Support:** ADIOS2 is written in full taking advantage of the
    C++11 major standard update.
-In addition, it started providing bindings for seamless support in Python, C and Fortran.
+In addition, it started providing bindings for seamless support in Python, C, Fortran and the C++98 standard.

 #. **Commitment:** ADIOS2 is committed to the community of researchers, users